LukeHalasy/archive-albums-frontend/README.md

 # Archive Albums
-A React webapp for keeping track of albums you want to listen to.
+Keep track of albums you want to listen to.

 [archivealbums.com](https://archivealbums.com)